-be obtained by spending money.
+Economic wants are desires for items that can only be obtained by spending money.
 These wants can be tangible goods, such as jewelry, a cell phone, or food, or intangible items like a manicure, downloadable music, or health care.
 What things do you want that have monetary value attached to them?
 A car?
 An apartment?
 Tickets to next week's game?
 These involve the exchange of money and are, therefore, considered economic wants.

 Noneconomic wants, on the other hand, are desires for things that can be obtained without money.
 Sunshine, fresh air, and friendship are all noneconomic wants.
 They do not involve the exchange of money and, therefore, are considered to be free goods.
-For our purposes, we will be discussing economic wants-desires for goods and services that can be satisfied through the use of limited resources such as money.
+For our purposes, we will be discussing economic wants-desires for goods and services which can be satisfied through the use of money.